asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 - General recommendations, including working with results, performance, common search filters and types, and count
-- Dataset specifics for NISAR and Opera
+- Specifics for some datasets
 - Granule and product searches and the preferred method for these
 - Secondary searches such as stacking
 - Download and recommended authentication method
 - Advanced search techniques, including ranges, subclasses, large result sets, and more

 ## General Recommendations
-This section contains information on result sets, general performance, the different search types available, and common filter examples.
+This section contains information on result sets, general performance, the different search types available, common filter examples, and count.

 ### Result Sets
 Search results are returned as an `ASFSearchResults` object, a sublass of `User List`, containing a list of `ASFProduct` objects.
 Each of these classes provides some additional functionality to aid in working with the results and individual products.